pavitranew/session-3/readme.md

 A simple node.js [server](https://nodejs.org/en/about/).

-Note the use of const, template strings, arrow functions and the request and response variables.
+Note the use of ES6 const, template strings and arrow functions as well as the request and response variables.

 DEMO: Save this as app.js in the project folder and run it using `node script.js`